+The impact on job sharing employees will be a matter both for negotiation with staff and employment law.
 Where a salary sacrifice scheme is in place, employees cannot normally move freely in and out of that scheme, as a change in contract terms is required first.
 However, HMRC has agreed that the coronavirus is a "life event" that allows the employee to move out of the salary sacrifice scheme.
 This is particularly important for schemes involving pension contributions.
-Employees can choose to have a higher percentage of their contracted earnings paid as pension contributions while on furlough.